mohisa302/Leader-board/README.md

 - **Add and remove tasks**

-  - The website that displays a list of tasks and allows you to add and remove task from that list.

 - **JavaScript Classes**

   - The tasks are managed and manipulated using classes and helper functions within those classes.